 1 Pkg, 4 serving size, Jell-o pudding and pie filling

 1/4 cup of sugar

 combine ingredients in saucepan. cook and stir over medium heat until mixture comes to a full rolling boil.
 Remove from heat and cool 5 minutes, stiffing twice.
 Pour into a shallow pan.
 Freeze unti ice crystals from around the edge, about 30 minutes.
 Beat until smooth, but not completely melted.
 Spoon into pop moulds.
 Freeze until firm, about 4 hours.
 Makes 7 pops.

 These are both from The Pudding Idea Book.

 Sounds good!
 I am going to try the one using instant pudding.

 Is Dream whip still available?
 I have a number of recipes that call for it and can't find it in South California.
-I have been substituting Cool Whip (or store brand whipped topping and adjusting milk in recipes.

 I just mix up instant pudding with milk and pour it into popsicle molds, then freeze.
 You can use any flavor of pudding: chocolate, vanilla, white chocolate, banana, pistachio, coconut creme, butterscotch, etc, for variety.